 Emily Dickinson: Faith and Doubt in Conversation: An exploration of one of our greatest American poets, a woman whose struggles between faith and doubt are illustrated in her unforgettable poetry.

 Writing That Endures: Perhaps the greatest goal for any writer is not to make the bestseller list, but to create work that will be read for generations.
 Using writers like Jane Austen, G.K.
 Chesterton, Thomas Merton, John Donne, and others as our guides, we’ll explore what makes their writing so enduring, and how we might incorporate some of their methods and vision into our own writing.

 Freedom Train: Issues of social justice and the place of faith in the life of the oppressed are explored through African-American music, from the spiritual through jazz, popular music, and hip-hop.

 Art, Faith, and Social Justice: The arts can be one of the most powerful ways to expose injustice and offer a new way forward.
 In this talk we'll explore visual art, music, literature, and film that challenge the status quo and inspire us to see ourselves and others in a new way.

-Terry also can present talks on a variety of other topics.
+These are just a few of the topics Terry is prepared to present.
 Have something or someone you’d like him to address?
 Just ask!